Ogoa/alx-low_level_programming/0x12-singly_linked_lists/README.md

 `3-add_node_end.c`<br>
 Task 3<br>
 This program contains a function that adds a new node at the end of a linked list.
 It also returns the address of the new element, or NULL if it failed.
-THe string is also duplicated.
+The string is also duplicated.

+`4-free_list.c`<br>
+Task 4<br>
+This program contains a function that frees all the memory allocated to the elements of a linked list and the linked list itself.